Cincinnati-Design-LAB/architour/src/content/buildings/apostolic-bethlehem-temple-church-st-john-german-protestant-church.md

 style: German Gothic Revival
 interior_accessibility: The new event center has a bar area open to the public daily from 4 pm.
 architect: Sigmund Kutznitzky
-significance: >-
-  "From its beginning, the church was well known for its liberal theology and social outlook.
-In 1946, due to the decreasing attendance and changes in the Over-the-Rhine neighborhood, the congregation moved to its home in Clifton, where it still exists as St. John's Unitarian Universalist Church."
-From "A Walking Tour of Over-the-Rhine West" by the Cincinnati Preservation Association.
 historic_status: Listed on NRHP in 1973
 renovation_date: "2015"
 renovation_changes: Conversion to an events center.
 ---

+"From its beginning, the church was well known for its liberal theology and social outlook.
+In 1946, due to the decreasing attendance and changes in the Over-the-Rhine neighborhood, the congregation moved to its home in Clifton, where it still exists as St. John's Unitarian Universalist Church."
+From "A Walking Tour of Over-the-Rhine West" by the Cincinnati Preservation Association.